-Dr. Philip Brown started on June 1, 2022 as the school superintendent of the Jackson County School System.
+Dr. Philip Brown started on June 1, 2022 as the Superintendent of the Jackson County School System.
 Dr. Brown has served in a variety of roles in four different districts including as a middle school mathematics and science teacher, varsity head basketball and baseball coach, middle school assistant principal, middle school principal, high school principal, and superintendent.

 Before entering into his new role in Jackson County, Dr. Brown served as the principal of North Oconee High School for 11 years.
 While at North Oconee, the school has become regarded as one of the top high schools in Georgia, including being named as a Blue Ribbon School of Excellence.
 With a 98.9% graduation rate and A-rating from the Georgia Department of Education, North Oconee High School's overall performance is higher than 99% of schools in the state, and the students' academic growth is higher than 99% of schools in the state.
 On numerous occasions by different publications, NOHS was named the top traditional high school in Georgia.